 The details pertaining to net outstanding dues towards our creditors are available on the website of our Company at www.Shanthalafmcg.com.
-It is clarified that such details available on our website do not form a part of this Draft Prospectus.
-Anyone placing reliance on any other source of information, including our Company's website, www.Shanthalafmcg.com, would be doing so at their own risk.
+It is clarified that such details available on our website do not form a part of this Prospectus.
+Anyone placing reliance on any other source of information would be doing so at their own risk.